onlabsorg/olojs/docs/api/fs-store.md

 - If path is `/path/to/doc`, the file `/path/to/doc.olo` will be deleted
 - When the file that doesn't exist, it will return silently
-- If path is `/path/to/dir/`, it trows an `OperationNotAllowed` error.
+- If path is `/path/to/dir/`, will move the entire directory to the trash bin.